xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/resources/logback.md

 The code defines three different appenders: ERRFILE, INFOFILE, and CONSOLE.
 ERRFILE and INFOFILE are both instances of the RollingFileAppender class, which writes log messages to a file.
 The file paths are specified using environment variables, falling back to a default location if the variables are not set.
 The appenders use a pattern defined in the defaultPattern property to format the log messages.
 The pattern includes the date, thread ID, log level, logger name, and message.
 The appenders also use a FixedWindowRollingPolicy to rotate log files and a SizeBasedTriggeringPolicy to limit the size of each file.

 The CONSOLE appender writes log messages to the console.
-It uses the same pattern as the file appenders and filters messages based on the ALEPHIUM_CONSOLE_LOG_LEVEL environment variable.
+It uses the same pattern as the file appenders and filters messages based on the OXYGENIUM_CONSOLE_LOG_LEVEL environment variable.

 The code also sets the log level for the io.netty logger to WARN, which means that only messages with a log level of WARN or higher will be logged for that logger.